valaly/RedFoxQT/README.md

 Download Github for Windows/Mac: https://desktop.github.com/
 Configure GitBash:
 -	Open Gitbash
--	Write git config –global user.name “[firstname lastname]”
+-	Write git config --global user.name “[firstname lastname]”
--	Write git config –global user.email “[valid-email]”
+-	Write git config --global user.email “[valid-email]”

 # What is a repository?
 A repository is usually used to organize a single project.
 Repositories can contain folders and files, images, videos, spreadsheets, and data sets – anything your project needs.